200 Km Into Miles

 The kilometer, a cornerstone of the metric system, emerged from the French Revolution's efforts to standardize measurement.
 The aim was to create a system that was rational, easy to use, and universally applicable.
 The meter itself was initially defined as one ten-millionth of the distance from the North Pole to the Equator.

 The mile, on the other hand, has a longer and more complex history.
 Its origins can be traced back to the Roman mille passus, representing a thousand paces (approximately 5,000 feet).
-Over time, the definition of a mile varied across different regions and eras.
+In real terms, over time, the definition of a mile varied across different regions and eras.
 The modern statute mile, commonly used today, is precisely 5,280 feet.

 Scientific Context: Why the Conversion Factor?